 Hailed as “the hero of the night” in the rave review of a recent performance of J.S.
 Bach’s monumental work the Christmas Oratorio with the Pro Music Colorado Chamber Orchestra, Dr. Barrie has also performed with the Colorado Symphony, Kansas City Symphony, Colorado Ballet Orchestra, Colorado Music Festival Orchestra, as well as Boulder Brass.
-He has taught at Temple University in Philadelphia and Westchester University, and serves on the trumpet jury of the International Brass Competition in Jeju, South Korea.
-A graduate of the University of Colorado, Westchester University, and the Philadelphia Musical Academy, Dr. Barrie has studied with Frank Kaderabek, Samuel Krauss, Terry Sawchuk, and James Burke.
-Dr. Barrie is a founding member of the Chestnut Brass Company, which started in Philadelphia in 1977.
+He has taught at Temple University in Philadelphia and Westchester University, and has served on the trumpet jury of the International Brass Competition in Jeju, South Korea.
+A graduate of the University of Colorado, Westchester University, and the Philadelphia Musical Academy, Dr. Barrie has studied with Frank Kaderabek, Samuel Krauss, and James Burke.
+Dr. Barrie is a founding member of the Chestnut Brass Company, which began in Philadelphia in 1977.